covivis/COVIVIS/README.md

 - Prediction of the viral consentration using estimated parameters by Shedding profile model.

 ## Requirement
-"COVIVIS-Functions.R" and "COVIVIS-Simulations.Rmd" require the following libraries to run:
+"COVIVIS-Functions.R" requires the following libraries to run:
 - dplyr
 - magrittr
 - nleqslv